Alyson Stoner Was The True Star Of The 2019 MTV VMA Awards, But Do You Remember Her?

 — Alyson Stoner (@AlysonStoner) August 27, 2019

-Missy tweeted her thanks to Alyson, stating to her millions of followers, “It’s been 17 years since we did “Work It” and over the years people always ask me where is that lil girl from your video.
+Missy tweeted her thanks to Alyson, stating to her millions of followers, “It’s been 17 years since we did ‘Work It’ and over the years people always ask me where is that lil girl from your video.
 So I couldn’t of done this VMA performance without you there.
 Love you!
 Thank you so much.”

 “Love you,” said the dancer in response to Missy’s appreciative post.
 “Forever grateful.
 Thankful for your warmth, diligence, spirit.
 It’s the greatest honor to celebrate you with the world.
 Still geekin!!!”

 Alyson is now focused on her music career, releasing tunes independently.
-In a video for her single “Stripped Bare”, she shaved her head on camera.
+In a video for her single “Stripped Bare,” she shaved her head on camera.
 This came after the actress penned a revealing story for Teen Vogue where she revealed the inner turmoil she experienced as she learned to embrace her sexuality.

 “Shaving my head is an act of mental health and confidence, not self-destruction,” said the actress to People Magazine, noting that all of her insecurities fell to the floor as she cut off her long tresses.